Sri Ganganagar: Economy

 Desert land was converted to a green town by the efforts of Maharaja Ganga Singh, who brought the Ganga Canal.
-It carries the excess waters of Punjab and Himachal Pradesh to the region, making Ganganagar a district known as the "food basket of Rajasthan".
+It carries the excess waters of Punjab and Himachal Pradesh to the region.

 The economy of the city is based on agriculture; its main crops are wheat, mustard and cotton.
-Other crops are guar, bajra, sugar cane and grams.
+Other crops include guar, bajra, sugar cane and grams.
 In recent years, farmers are diverting towards horticulture.
 Kinnow (a citrus family fruit or a hybrid citrus fruit) is a popular horticultural product; other fruits of the citrus family are also grown.
+The city also have the largest carrot market of Rajasthan.